-Table 13 Environmental Quality Guideline for salinity
+Table 13Environmental Quality Guideline for salinity

 EQG Median salinity (0.5 m below the water surface) at an individual site over any period is not to deviate beyond the 20 th and 80 th percentile of natural salinity range over the same period.
-Note:
+EQS No deaths of marine organisms resulting from anthropogenically sourced salinity stress.
+Noto: